abdulbasit18/TheMovieDB/README.md

 # The MovieDB

-Simple Project which shows the Movies listing and its details
+Simple Project which shows the Movies listing and its detail

 This Project was part of implementation of MVVM with Coordinator pattern along with SnapShot Testing